 While the UK benefits from free healthcare, many people take out private medical insurance so that they can beat NHS queues, and access treatments that might not be available on the NHS.

-According to data from the Association of British Insurers, around 1.7m people in the UK have private health insurance, with some brokers reporting sharp increases in take up in recent months.
+Around 13% of UK consumers have some form of private health insurance, according to Finder, and some brokers are reporting sharp increases in take up in recent months.
 This may be because the coronavirus pandemic has prompted more of us to think about healthcare and the different options available to us.

-Deciding whether you need private health insurance is a personal choice, and while the NHS is invaluable, it is under huge pressure, which can mean the wait for treatment of non-urgent conditions is often agonisingly long.
+Deciding whether you need private health insurance is a personal choice for those who can afford it, and while the NHS is invaluable, it is under huge pressure, which can mean the wait for treatment of non-urgent conditions is often agonisingly long.